vefthym/fairER/README.md

 1. Please click the "Download Datasets" button after the successfull running of the app.
 2. Download "2016-10-des_dict" from https://github.com/kosugi11037/bert-int and place it to resources/Datasets
 3. Download "wiki-news-300d-1M.vec" from https://fasttext.cc/docs/en/english-vectors.html and place it to matching/OpenEA/run

+In case of problems or questions, please report an issue, or contact Vasilis Efthymiou (vefthym AT ics DOT forth DOT gr).